marcio-azevedo/paket-presentation/paket/slides/index.md

 ---

 But then, there was a new problem...
-' instead of DLL Hell, there was

 <img src="images/nuget-hell.png" style="background: transparent; border-style: none;" width=450 />

+' instead of DLL Hell, there was...
+' ...and it's still a problem as we know at Basecone...
 ' Note: NuGet (the command tool) works well for simple, small projects, not for complex and large ones!

 ---